Skylight: Glass

 Many recent advances in both glass and plastic infill systems have greatly benefited all skylight types.
 Some advances increase thermal performance, some are focused on preserving and utilizing daylight potential, and some are designed to enhance strength, durability, fire resistance and other performance measures.

 Contemporary skylights using glass infill (windows) typically use sealed insulating glass units (IGU) made with two panes of glass.
 These types of products are NFRC-ratable for visible transmittance.
 Assemblies with three panes can sometimes be cost-justified in the coldest climate zones, but they lose some light by adding the third layer of glass.

-Glass units typically include at least one low emissivity (Low-E) coating applied to one or more glass surfaces to reduce the U-factor and especially SHGC by suppressing radiant heat flow.
+Glass units typically include at least one low-emissivity (Low-E) coating applied to one or more glass surfaces to reduce the U-factor and especially SHGC by suppressing radiant heat flow.
 Many varieties of Low-E coatings also reduce daylight potential to different degrees.
-High purity inert gas is frequently used in the space(s) between panes, and advances in thermally efficient glass spacing and supporting elements can further improve thermal performance of glass-glazed skylight assemblies.
+High-purity inert gas is frequently used in the space(s) between panes, and advances in thermally efficient glass spacing and supporting elements can further improve thermal performance of glass-glazed skylight assemblies.

 Plastic

 Plastic glazing infill is commonly used in many skylights and TDDs.
 These assemblies typically contain thermally formed domes, but molded shapes are not uncommon.
-Domed skylights are typically used on low slope roofs.
-The dome shape allows for shedding of water and burning embers.
+Domed skylights are typically used on low-slope roofs.
+The dome shape allows shedding of water and burning embers.

-Plastics used in skylights are UV stabilized and may feature other advances to improve thermal properties.
+Plastics used in skylights are UV-stabilized and may feature other advances to improve thermal properties.
 Lack of accepted standards for measuring light transmittance is a disadvantage for comparing and choosing skylights with plastic glazing.

 Acrylic is the most common plastic glazing used for dome skylights.
-However, Polycarbonate and Copolyester materials are also used as glazing, where additional properties such as impact resistance may be required.
+However, polycarbonate and copolyester materials are also used as glazing, where additional properties such as impact resistance may be required.
+Ethylene tetrafluoroethylene (ETFE) is commonly used for modern indoors sports stadiums and venues, such as SoFi Stadium, U.S. Bank Stadium, and New Stadium at RFK Campus.